Contraction of $E_\gamma$-Divergence and Its Applications to Privacy: Contraction Coefficient of Markov Kernels under -Divergence

-By relating DP to $\sE_\gamma$-divergence, this theorem enables us to quantify the DP parameters of randomized algorithms via the contraction coefficient of Markov kernels under $\sE_\gamma$-divergence (see Theorem~\ref{Thm:Informal_SDPI}).
-We shall make this relationship precise in Section~\ref{Sec:Privacy_Iterative} by casting each iteration of an iterative algorithm as a Markov kernel.
-A similar approach has been exploited in \cite{Balle2019mixing} to quantify the improvement of DP parameters due to post-processing (aka privacy amplification).

-Before formalizing this relationship, we first compute in the next section the contraction coefficient of Gaussian Markov kernels under $\sE_\gamma$-divergence.
-This contraction coefficient is instrumental for the privacy analysis of popular additive-noise mechanism in DP literature, e.g., the Gaussian mechanism.

-\section{Contraction Coefficient of Markov kernels under $\sE_\gamma$-Divergence}
+\section{Contraction Coefficient of Markov Kernels under $\sE_\gamma$-Divergence}

-In this section we establish a closed-form expression for the contraction coefficient of Markov kernels under $\sE_\gamma$-divergence which generalizes Dobrushin's formula in \eqref{eq:Dobrushin}.
-We then instantiate this expression to derive the contraction coefficient of the projected additive Gaussian kernel.
-For ease of notation, we let $\eta_\gamma(\sK) \coloneqq \eta_{\sE_\gamma}(\sK)$.
+In this section, we establish a closed-form expression for the contraction coefficient of Markov kernels under $\sE_\gamma$-divergence which generalizes Dobrushin's formula.
+Relying on this expression, we compute the contraction coefficient of the amplitude-constrained additive Gaussian kernel.
+Finally, we improve classical estimates for the output $f$-divergence based on our generalization of Dobrushin's formula.

+Similar to Dobrushin's formula \eqref{eq:Dobrushin}, the next theorem reduces the computation of the contraction coefficient of a Markov kernel under $\sE_{\gamma}$-divergence to maximizing the output $\sE_{\gamma}$-divergence for atomic inputs.
+In the sequel, we always assume that $\mathcal{D}$ and $\mathcal{W}$ are subsets of (potentially different) Euclidean spaces.
+Recall that $\eta_\gamma(\sK)$ denotes the contraction coefficient of kernel $\sK$ under $\sE_\gamma$-divergence.